Calculation - Advanced

 Answer

-The holes themselves do not influence the sound insulation but of course they relieve the weight of the slab.
+The holes themselves do not influence the sound insulation but of course they ease the weight of the slab.
 The important thing is the joint.
 If the elements are parallell to a wall AND the joints between the elements are made in the ordinary way (i.e. they do not transfer moments at high frequencies), flanking sound transmission may be decreased, i.e. the real sound insulation will be higher than calculated.
 This effect is not taken into account in the database (i.e., a safe approximation).
 Select junction type according to the above advise.
 See next question as well.
 In case more knowledge is gathered on this matter, please tell us.

 How do I account for the influence of holes and joints in precast heavy hollow core slabs without topping or with thin toppings without reinforcement?
+What about air leakage?

 Answer